raday146/Android-Personal-shift-manager-app/README.md

 # Personal-shift-manager
-A small idea to create a personal shift manager for dynamic employees in company branches
+A small idea to create a personal shift manager for dynamic employees in company branches.
-##### project that is not finished at all and is still in the development stages
+##### The project that is not finished at all and is still in the development stages

 ## Features